acmucsd/hide-and-seek-ai/README.md

 Once you have a bot, make sure to go to https://ai.acmucsd.com/ to register an account and upload your bot there!
 Make sure to follow the upload instructions, and see [this](#submission) for help on how to zip your files correctly and upload them.

 If you have issues with writing a bot, uploading a bot, bugs in the engine, feel free to post the issue to this repository, we will get to them ASAP.
+There is also a [FAQ](#faq) section here for some commong bugs.

 NOTE, Windows is not supported, you have to use WSL, for installation instructions for WSL [go here](https://github.com/KNOXDEV/wsl) (thank you Aaron)

+NOTE, you need Python 3 and need to make `python` default to python3.
+See [this](#python-3) for help on how to do this correctly.

 ## Getting Started